 A colorful and intricately designed water fountain featuring multiple small statues, illuminated with vibrant lighting at night.
 The display showcases a whimsical and artistic theme with water jets shooting in various directions.

-© Eric Mueller from Los Angeles, California, USA, CC BY-SA 2.0 via Wikimedia Commons
+© Eric Mueller, CC BY-SA 2.0 via Wikimedia Commons

 Big Brutus – West Mineral, KS